Cadet inspector

-Cadet Inspectors (CIs) are non-commissioned officers and ex-cadets who have completed their secondary school education and volunteered to continue their service in the National Police Cadet Corps in Singapore.
+Cadet Inspectors (CIs) are ex-cadets who have completed their secondary school education and volunteered to continue their service in the National Police Cadet Corps in Singapore.
+They play a similar role to that of warrant officers in the military, not being a cadet nor officer, but in between, possessing a high level of hard and soft skills that can assist in training in their unit.

 Requirements

 Ex-cadets must meet these following requirements in order to be eligible to apply: